Developer Preview — This project is in active development. APIs may change. Provide feedback

 The MCP server automatically detects your project type and enables relevant tools.
 It reads configuration from your project's configuration files and provides AI assistants with context-aware tools to help you:

-• Build and deploy bundles to Managed Runtime for PWA Kit and Storefront Next projects.
+• Build and deploy applications to Managed Runtime

 Quick Start